aptima-ai/aptima_framework/docs/ten_framework/api/log.md

 # Log

-The TEN framework allows extensions developed in different languages to run within the same process.
+The APTIMA framework allows extensions developed in different languages to run within the same process.
 This creates a need to view logs from all these extensions in a unified log with a consistent format and information, making debugging easier.

 To address this, the `ten_env` provides a logging API.
 Within each callback of an extension, an instance of `ten_env` can be accessed.
 Using this instance, you can call the logging API to output logs from extensions developed in various languages to a unified log output.